Q-MambaIR: Accurate Quantized Mamba for Efficient Image Restoration: Method

 \section{Method}

-To provide a solution for SSM low-bit quantization, We first introduce an overview of the main part Visual State Space Model (VSSM) employed in MambaIR followed by an analysis of the limitations inherent in existing low-bit quantization architectures.
-Building on this analysis, we propose our \textbf{Q-MambaIR} to address them, an accurate quantized Mamba for Efficient IR (Overview in \cref{fig:qmambair}).
-Our Q-MambaIR mainly consists of two techniques: \textbf{Dynamic-balancing Learnable Scalar (DLS)} and \textbf{Range-floating Flexible Allocator (RFA)}.
-DLS overcomes the constraints of deterministic quantization ranges by dynamically adapting to the distribution of activations, thereby minimizing truncation loss caused by outlier clipping.
-RFA introduces a soft rounding mechanism with a flexible rounding threshold, which mitigates the accumulated errors typically associated with static rounding schemes.
+To provide a solution for SSM low-bit quantization, we first introduce an overview of the main part of VSSM employed in MambaIR, followed by an analysis of the limitations inherent in existing low-bit quantization architectures.
+Based on this analysis, we propose our \textbf{Q-MambaIR} to address these limitations.
+Fig.~\ref{fig:qssm} shows an overview of the proposed quantization framework, illustrating the network structure, the design of the quantization operator, and detailed quantization flows for both activations and weights.
+For activation quantization, DLS overcomes the constraints of deterministic quantization ranges by dynamically adapting to the distribution of activations, thereby minimizing the truncation loss caused by outlier clipping.
+For weight quantization, RFA introduces a soft rounding mechanism with a flexible rounding threshold, which mitigates the accumulated errors typically associated with static rounding schemes.